 Open from 10am – 4pm and may be closed periodically throughout the day for private paid programs.
 The World Bird Sanctuary’s Nature Center houses a variety of birds, mammals and reptiles for visitors to view and learn about.
 These animals are on display daily and include a rotating group of parrots from around the world (including “Arizona” the Thick Billed Parrot – a critically endangered parrot which may possibly still inhabit the South West United States), snakes such as “Kahn”, the 12 foot Albino Burmese Python, “Dorothy, Rose, Blanche and Sophia”, our three-toed box turtle troop, “Rustle” the Armadillo and “Batty and Scar”, our Straw-colored Fruit Bats.

 Access to the Nature Center is provided by a carefully designed path with hand railings and lighting.
 There is also a special needs access trail that is paved and equipped with handrails and lighting.

 Raptique Gift Shop

-Located at the Nature Center and offers nature-themed apparel, books, jewelry, toys and much more.
+Located at the Visitor’s Center and offers nature-themed apparel, books, jewelry, toys and much more.
 Snacks and beverages are also available.

 Want something fun to do with your kids or group during or after your visit?
 Grab an activity book and follow the self guided tour, play the World Bird Sanctuary scavenger hunt, color pictures, solve puzzles, and learn all about birds of prey and World Bird Sanctuary!
 52 pages of activities and fun facts about raptors!
 Free with any booked education program!
 Just $3 for a digital copy and $6 for a printed.
 Buy Online Here